-Enrolment for Semester 1 must be completed by the first Monday in February (note: this is also the starting date for Feb-cohort Honours students).
+Enrolment for Semester 1 must be completed by the first Monday in February.
+This is also the starting date for Feb-cohort Honours students.

 The aim of public health practice is to prevent disease, prolong life and promote the health and wellbeing of people in society.
 As a graduate you may work in health administration, health protection and health promotion for the public sector or with non-government organisations.
 The basic qualification is the undergraduate Bachelor of Health Sciences degree.
 The Master of Public Health provides internationally-recognised training in six streams of health policy, health promotion, global health, health leadership, workplace health and rehabilitation, and health and social care.
 It may be taken as a double degree with Master of Business Administration, Master of Health Administration or Master of International Development.
 View course information for Public Health.

 This program offers training in an allied health profession in which professionals work within a holistic framework to assist people who have been injured, have a disability, or are socially disadvantaged, reach their full potential.
 View course information for Rehabilitation Counselling.

 Spiritual care contributes to promoting health and providing support in illness.
 Practice guidelines are now being developed for various disciplines and settings, including acute care, aged care, mental health, palliative care, rehabilitation, and supportive cancer care.
 This program, the first postgraduate spiritual care training program in a health sciences context in Australia, is designed for healthcare professionals who wish to develop their expertise in spiritual care for their own continuing practice, or who plan to transfer into the field.
 View course information for Spiritual Care.